find your perfect postgrad program

 Postgraduate Study in the NetherlandsFind courses in the NETHERLANDS

-The Netherlands – or Holland as it is often referred to – is a great country to continue your education at university level, with over 200 undergraduate degrees taught in the English language in Holland, as well as plenty of postgraduate programmes.
+The Netherlands – or Holland as it is often referred to – is a great country to continue your education at university level, with over 200 undergraduate degrees taught in the English language in Holland, as well as plenty of postgraduate programs.
 In fact there are over 1,500 English-taught courses on offer in Holland.

 The population of the Netherlands is around 16.5 million, and the national language is Dutch, but English is very much a prominent second language with over 70% of the population demonstrating a decent level of fluency.
-This is another reason why it is a great place to study a degree programme taught in the English language.
+This is another reason why it is a great place to study a degree program taught in the English language.

 Holland is a diverse and interesting country, known for its beautiful, flat countryside filled with windmills and tulips, as well as vibrant, cultural and progressive cities such as Amsterdam and Rotterdam.
 The country has an awful lot to offer in its own right, and with its position in Europe, with the North Sea to the North/West, Germany to the East and Belgium to the South, if you are studying and living in Holland you are ideally placed to explore the rest of Europe.

-Holland: Dutch Universities and Education
+Holland: Dutch universities and education

 There are plenty of institutions of higher education in the Netherlands, these can be split up into two main types – Research Universities and Universities of Applied Sciences.
 Generally speaking, Research Universities offer academic programmes in particular subjects, whereas Universities of Applied Sciences offer vocational courses, ie degree programs that lead the student into a specific profession/career.
-Both of these types of university can award bachelor’s and master’s degrees.
+Both of these types of university can award bachelors and masters degrees.
 PhD degrees are only offered by research universities.